Sri Lanka Intro

 Duration: 12 days

 Experience the very best of Sri Lanka on this fantastic 12 day group tour.
 Taking in all of the country’s biggest and best highlights, you’ll get involved with unique activities and unforgettable excursions.
 Explore Negombo by tuk tuk, visit a local village, ride the train from Nuwara Eliya to Ella, go on safari in Udawalawe National Park, discover the historic streets of Galle, & much more!
-This is the perfect introduction to this amazing country, plus you’ll be staying in unique accommodation, including funky boutique hotels and glamping resorts!
+This is the perfect introduction to this amazing country, plus you’ll be staying in unique accommodation, including eco-retreats, riverside glampsites and funky boutique hotels with pools!

 - Visit a local village and see how to prepare authentic Sri Lankan cuisine